sjsu-library/unionist/_items/unionist--text-0124.md

   amongst the people of color in the city, a large<br>number of whom attended to hear the case disposed of.
 Hill was committed to<br>prison.—<br><em>Jour.
 Com.</em>"
 scholarlyNotes:
-commentary: Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
-This article, and the one preceding closely on it concerning kidnapping free Blacks into slavery, are from the New York
-  <em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan,
-  in partnership with Samuel Morse.<br><br>
+commentary: "Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
+This article, and the one preceding closely on it concerning kidnapping free Blacks into slavery, are from the New York <em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan, in partnership with Samuel Morse.\n\n"
 relatedPeople: John Hill; Sarah Jane Demons; Emilia Smith; Bristol Martin
 featured: 'Yes'
 repeated: